NextronSystems/asgard-manual/usage/administration.rst

 Column Visibility
 ^^^^^^^^^^^^^^^^^

-Users can select various columns and adjust their view according to their needs.
+Users can select various columns and adjust their view according to their needs by clicking the gear wheel in the top right corner of any table.

 .. figure:: ../images/available-columns-in-asset-management.png
    :target: ../_images/available-columns-in-asset-management.png